ClementTsang/bottom/CONTRIBUTING.md

 - I develop primarily using _stable_ Rust.
 That is, whatever is the most up-to-date stable version you can get via running `rustup update stable`.
 However, as of writing, I do support a MSRV of 1.40.0.

+  - Note that `cargo test` will fail on anything lower than 1.43.0 due to it using a then-introduced env variable.

 - I use both [clippy](https://github.com/rust-lang/rust-clippy) and [rustfmt](https://github.com/rust-lang/rustfmt) in development (with some settings, see [clippy.toml](./clippy.toml) and [rustfmt.toml](rustfmt.toml)).
 Note clippy must pass to pass CI.

   - You can check clippy using `cargo +nightly clippy`.